codingsoo/conflict-prediction/README.md

 ---------------------
 ![Imgur](https://i.imgur.com/zYqaF2m.png)

-We have two parts in our system - Client and Server.
+There are two parts in our system - Client and Server.
 ## Client
   * Slackbot
   * Git listener : It monitors repositories of developers every other minutes.